 22. The lighting of candles inside or in the immediate vicinity of buildings and the carrying of open fire anywhere on the Museum grounds are prohibited.

 23. Carrying or erecting banners, offering anything for sale, posting notices or advertisements, and all commercial activity without the required permits are prohibited.

-24. Flying or waving flags on poles is not permitted on the grounds of the former Auschwitz I camp.
+24. Carrying, flying or waving flags on poles is not permitted.

 25. Firearms, other weapons, and objects or substances that could pose a danger to life, health, or safety are prohibited.
 In specially justified cases, the Museum director may grant permission for the carrying of firearms or other weapons on the grounds.